 As I believe almost everything needs to be improved, I can’t recommend Language101 to beginners even though I think they could learn some useful words and phrases through it.

 This is because there are countless more efficient methods out there where you actually understand the grammar and vocabulary in the sentences you’re learning to parrot.

-As such, you’d be better off using pretty much any other resource instead of Language101 to learn a language.
+The way I see it, you’d be better off using pretty much any other resource instead of Language101 to learn a language.